-Thousands of Kids across America Are Rapping about Sausages
+Thousands of Kids Across America Are Rapping About Sausages

 I thought I had a strong grip on popular culture, but it turns out I have absolutely no intuition when it comes to identifying the types of memes that are going to rush to online prominence anymore, especially in 2015.
-The internet firewood of the last few weeks has felt a bit like the highlights reel for a TV show in 3022 called Humans Did The Funniest Things, watched exclusively by post-apocalyptic super computers who bleep and vibrate in glitches of laughter at how fucking dumb hominids became after the dawn of the Internet (Alex Zane provides voiceover).
+The internet firewood of the last few weeks has felt a bit like the highlights reel for a TV show in 3022 called Humans Did The Funniest Things, watched exclusively by post-apocalyptic super computers who bleep and vibrate in glitches of laughter at how fucking dumb hominids became after the dawn of the Internet.

 Videos by VICE

-This has all been gathering speed for over a month now, but the last few days have approached what I’m calling the “danger pork zone”, with pledges to the #sausagemovement meme going worldwide.
-New videos are now appearing on Vine, YouTube, Instagram and Twitter at an hourly rate from various different young teams across America, and each one is garnering more likes, faves, thumbs ups, retweets, upvotes, and shares than anything you or I have ever said.
-The most popular video at the moment, is this latest cafeteria rumpus.
+This meme has all been gathering speed for over a month now, but the last few days have approached what I’m calling the “danger pork zone,” with pledges to the #sausagemovement meme going worldwide.
+New videos are now appearing on Vine, YouTube, Instagram, and Twitter at an hourly rate from various different young teams across America, and each one is garnering more likes, faves, thumbs ups, retweets, upvotes, and shares than anything you or I have ever said.
+The most popular video at the moment, is this latest cafeteria rumpus:

-Now, I know the more socially conscious amongst you will be thinking: “Oh great, as if the patriarchy system wasn’t already bending the world over, and demanding to be called daddy – now they literally have themselves a sausage anthem!”
+Now, I know the more socially conscious amongst you will be thinking: “Oh great, as if the patriarchy weren’t already bending the world over and demanding to be called daddy, now dudes literally have a sausage anthem for themselves!”
 But fear not.
 Firstly, one of the most popular and influential sausage rap vids online comes from the bus banging beats of the “Marshall Track Girls”.

 Marshall track girls #sausagemovement pic.twitter.com/NDlE1gW2kUMarch 7, 2015

-So will the #sausagemovement make the Transatlantic leap and start influencing kids in the UK?
+So will the #sausagemovement make the Transatlantic leap and start influencing kids in the rest of the world?
 Probably not.
 Have we learned anything from this?
 Definitely not.
 Will we be eating sausages at the next possible opportunity?
 Absolutely.

-If you’re unemployed enough to try and get your local sausage scene moving with an impromptu outdoor cypher, maybe on Peckham High Street or in the Hackney Central Library, then here’s the full and supposedly official lyrics according to Rap Genius.
+If you’re the enterprising type to get your local sausage scene moving with an impromptu outdoor cypher, then here are the full and supposedly official lyrics according to Rap Genius.
 Stay porked.

 Err’body say “Sausage”